cennettugce/IntermittentSurvey/README.md

-# IntermittentSurvey
+# A Survey of Intermittent Computing in Energy Harvesting Devices
-A Survey of Intermittent Computing in Energy Harvesting Devices
+Batteryless solutions have been emerging as an alternative to heavy, costly and unsustainable battery usage in devices.
+Energy harvesting is used to power low energy devices; however, the implementation of energy harvesting requires special attention from the programmers because of the intermittently operational nature of batteryless devices.
+An energy buffer should be added, and the problems caused by power failure should be handled at the software level.
+This paper provides a survey on solutions brought to the design space to enable intermittent computing in energy harvesting devices.
+The problems with intermittent computing is explained, the solution methods are compared and presented, and the various application areas are surveyed.